bagusbrontosie/machine-learning-with-minishift/README.md

 We've also created two variables `application` and `stored_model`. `application` creates an instance of the Flask HTTP server that we can configure to listen for connections.
 The `stored_model` variable is where we'll load our trained model that we create when `train.py` is run.

 Next, we need to define the paths that the server will serve resources on.
-Copy and paste the following block of code on a new line after `stored_model`:
+The following block of code on a new line after `stored_model`:

 ```python
 @application.route("/")